18 Detroit Nicknames From Past to Present

 Destguides may receive commissions from purchases made through affiliate links in this article.

-A city skyline next to the water under a blue sky with white clouds
+A city skyline next to blue water, under a blue sky with white clouds

 Detroit has many nicknames associated with its history and industry contributions